• Home

 2. One-finger breaking

 Modern mountain bikes have effective hydraulic disc brakes.
 One finger is all you need to gradually yourself down.
-Using two arms makes it tougher to control the strength and weakens your grip at the handlebar.
-When braking, ensure your index finger is out in the direction of the quit of the lever for max manage — you may want to slide your brake levers in to make this feasible.
+Using two arms makes it tougher to control the strength and weakens your grip on the handlebar.
+When braking, ensure your index finger is out in the direction of the quit of the lever for max management — you may want to slide your brake levers in to make this feasible.

-3. Look wherein you need to go
+3. Look where you need to go

 4. Drop your seat